IanusInferus/typemake/README.md

 To build a program statically for Linux/Android on x64/arm64/... without libc(glibc/bionic) dependency, you can build [musl-cross-make](https://github.com/richfelker/musl-cross-make) with ([GCC_CONFIG += --enable-default-pie](https://github.com/richfelker/musl-cross-make/issues/47)) and then build your program for Linux with static options(CLibrary=Static).

 Android host support is [Termux](https://github.com/termux/termux-app)-only and is limited.
-Java must be disabled as there is no complete Android SDK for Android host.
-Static libc++ is not supported by Termux.
-Remove /data/data/com.termux/files/usr/lib/liblzma.so (which is a different library with the same name as /system/liblzma.so) if you encountered something like 'cannot locate symbol "XzUnpacker_Construct" referenced by "/system/lib/libunwind.so"'.
-(See [2416](https://github.com/termux/termux-packages/issues/2416) [3078](https://github.com/termux/termux-packages/issues/3078).)